HamjaKhan/ZOOMCAR2022/README.md

 - User can Login and Signup.
 - User can book the car.
 - User can connect with customer care.
-- User can check all policy of the web site.
+- User can check all policies of the web site.
 - User can pay the booking amount.

 ## Tech Stack